-trading activity at "U.S.-Compliant Trading Platform"; 47

-- 2. The Index mitigates the impact of instances of fraud, manipulation and other anomalous trading activity in realtime through systematic adjustments; - 3.
-The Index is constructed and maintained by an expert third-party index provider, allowing for prudent handling of non-market-related events; - 4.
-The Index mitigates the impact of instances of fraud, manipulation and other anomalous trading activity concentrated on any one specific trading platform through a cross-trading platform composite index rate.
+- 1. The Index tracks the Digital Asset Exchange Market price through trading activity at "U.S.-Compliant Exchanges"; 36 - 2.
+The Index mitigates the impact of instances of fraud, manipulation and other anomalous trading activity in real-time through systematic adjustments; - 3.
+The Index is constructed and maintained by an expert third-party index provider, allowing for prudent handling of non-market-related events; and - 4.
+The Index mitigates the impact of instances of fraud, manipulation and other anomalous trading activity concentrated on any one specific exchange through a cross-exchange composite index rate.

-1. The Index tracks the Digital Asset Trading Platform Market price through trading activity at "U.S.-Compliant Trading Platforms.
+1. The Index tracks the Digital Asset Exchange Market price through trading activity at "U.S.-Compliant Exchanges."

-To reduce the risk of fraud, manipulation, and other anomalous trading activity from impacting the Index, only U.S.-Compliant Trading Platforms are eligible to be included in the Index.
+To reduce the risk of fraud, manipulation, and other anomalous trading activity from impacting the Index, only U.S.-Compliant Exchanges are eligible to be included in the Index.